On the Stability of Electromechanical Switching Devices: Modeling

 The second model includes the phenomenon of magnetic saturation, which is known to play a significant role in the behavior of the system.
 This is achieved by using the Fr\"ohlich--Kennelly relation \cite{ramirez2016new}, which results in a reluctance given by

 where $\phi_\mathrm{sat}$ is also a strictly positive parameter representing the saturation flux and $\phi \in (-\phi_\mathrm{sat},\phi_\mathrm{sat})$.
-Magnetic saturation results in an increase in the first term of the reluctance, which is the one corresponding to the iron core.
+In this case, $\mathcal{R}_{c0}$ represents the reluctance of the iron core for $\phi=0$.
+Magnetic saturation results in an increase in the first term of the reluctance, which is the one corresponding to the core.
 In this sense, note that the denominator of this term varies with the flux, but is always between 0 and 1.
 As a result, the reluctance of this model for any position and flux is always greater than that given by \eqref{eq:rel_basic}.
 Note also that for $\phi_\mathrm{sat}=\infty$, i.e., when there is no saturation, this model turns into the basic one.
 Due to its increased sophistication, this model results in a more accurate analysis of a given actuator with known parameters \cite{ramirez2019thesis}.
 However, it results in expressions that are considerably more complex.
 Thus, its practical use in design or parameter estimation procedures is limited.

-One of the benefits of using a reluctance-based model is that this variable is also directly related to the magnetic---or reluctance---force.
+One of the benefits of using a reluctance-based model is that this variable is also directly related to the magnetic force.
 Given a reluctance $\mathcal{R}(z,\phi)$, this force is given \cite{ramirez2016new} by

 Note that this expression states that the magnetic force always acts in the direction of reducing the reluctance independently of the sign of the flux.
 When particularized for the two reluctance models presented above, it takes the form